yh63935/ghibli-delights/README.md

 ## About The Project

 ### Description
 I'm a huge fan of Ghibli Studio and if you haven't gathered from my blog-page project, food!
-This website is for a cafe that serves the food featured in Ghibli Studio movies.
+This website is for a cafe (Ghibli Delights Cafe) that serves the food featured in Ghibli Studio movies.
 It's also responsive, so feel free to resize the screen if you'd like :)

 [See live website hosted on Github Pages](https://yh63935.github.io/cafe-page-webpack/)